jobayer977/javascript-interview-questions/README.md

  ### 7.3 How do you find the minimum and the maximum number of the array of numbers?
- ## How do you find the minimum and the maximum number of the array of numbers?

 There are various ways to solve this problem.
 One of the simplest ways is to use built-in functions. and the other way is to use a loop and if-else statement.

 **Using built-in functions**